-If your instance has joined such a security group, you can use the Management Terminal only to connect to an instance, rather than using any remote connection methods like connecting to a Linux instance by using a password or connecting to a Windows instance by using remote connection software.
+If your instance has joined such a security group, you can only use the Management Terminal to connect to an instance.
+You cannot use other remote connection methods (such as connecting to a Linux instance by using a password or connecting to a Windows instance by using remote connection software).

-To meet your business needs, you can add security group rules in the manually created security groups.
+You can also add security group rules to manually created security groups.